dhivyaa0711/graphql/README.md

 3. Now you have to create an s3 bucket in aws console<br/>
     i.
 Login or signup to aws console<br/>
-    ii.  search for  `s3` in services
+    ii.  search for  `s3` in services<br/>
-    iii. create an s3 bucket with the unique name and a specific region iv.
-Goto `My Security Credentials` which is in dropdown of your username
+    iii. create an s3 bucket with the unique name and a specific region<br/>
+    iv.
+Goto `My Security Credentials` which is in dropdown of your username<br/>
     v.   click on `access keys` and generate a new key and download the rootkey file
 4. Add the credentials to the credentials file.
 Goto path
     ```shell